 Did You Like Our Recipe?
 Leave a ⭐⭐⭐⭐⭐ rating and/or a review in the comments section below.
 Your feedback is always appreciated!
 Follow us for more delicious recipes on Pinterest, Instagram, Twitter and Facebook!
 Don't forget to sign up for our email list for more free recipes.

 - mixer or strong muscles and a whisk/ spatula

 - parchment paper baking paper or silicon baking mat

 - ½ cup butter

-2 tablespoons ground flax seeds in 6 teaspoons of water and let stand 5 mins)
+- 2 large eggs (to keep vegan add 2 tablespoons ground flax seeds in 6 tablespoons of water and let stand 5 mins)

 - 1 teaspoon vanilla

 - 1.5 cups gluten free flour blend with xanthan gum - spooned and leveled.
 (We used King Arthur Gluten-Free Measure for Measure Flour) or use regular all purpose flour if no gluten sensitivities.